dirkgermany/LILA/docs/API.md

 **During** the Log Session this one log entry can be updated and additional informations can be written to the *detail table*.
 **At the end** of a Log Session the log entry again can be updated.

 Although the lack of a regular log session termination (e.g., due to an uncaught exception in the calling process) is technically unsound, it does not ultimately lead to any real problems.
+The only exception is that the end of the process is not logged.

 Ultimately, all that is required for a complete life cycle is to call the NEW_SESSION function at the beginning of the session and the CLOSE_SESSION procedure at the end of the session.